CortexIntelligentAutomation/docs/content/en/docs/2025.3/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/post-installation/try-it-out.md

 title: "Try it out"
 linkTitle: "Try it out"
 description: "Information about trying out {{% ctx %}} for the first time."
-weight: 60
+weight: 10
 ---

 # {{% param title %}}

 This guide describes how to try out a new {{% ctx %}} installation to make sure it is working.
-Please ensure that [Setup Gateway][] has been completed before taking these steps.

 ## Test Debugging Flows